bcwik9/openAI-database-query-chatbot/README.md

 ```

 - chatGPT should return some SQL code.
 You can copy and paste the code in to your terminal, or an app like Redash that is connected to your database to execute the SQL query against real data. **IMPORTANT** MAKE SURE YOUR USING A READ-ONLY DATABASE TO BE SAFE!
 NEVER EXECUTE UNVERIFIED QUERIES AGAINST CRITICAL PRODUCTION ENVIRONMENTS WITHOUT SAFEGUARDS IN PLACE!
+  - If using the example database above, you can copy/paste the SQL in to the page at https://www.w3schools.com/sql/trysql.asp?filename=trysql_asc and run it to see results
 - Keep tuning your queries and tables/columns you give chatGPT until you're happy with the queries you can make against your data.
 Remember, the more tables you include, the more questions you can answer.
 On the flip side, it makes it harder and more expensive for chatGPT to interpret.
 - Once happy, take your tables and convert them to a single string that we'll end up pasting in to our AWS Lambda function later.
 I accomplished this using Ruby:
 ```ruby